gophercamp/site/assets/program/program-full.md

 ## 11:00 - 12:00
 **Memory scavenging in Go**
 *The presentation will provide an in-depth exploration of memory scavenging in Go, focusing on its critical role within the garbage collection (GC) system.
-We will examine the purpose of memory scavenging, how it helps in efficiently reclaiming heap memory, and the optimization techniques employed by Go’s garbage collector to balance memory usage.
+We will examine the purpose of memory scavenging, how it helps in efficiently reclaiming heap memory, and the optimization techniques employed by Go's garbage collector to balance memory usage.
 Attendees will gain a comprehensive understanding of Go's memory management and how scavenging plays a vital role in optimizing memory retention and system performance.*
 **Room:** Clubco Event space
 **Tags:** Talk, Expert